MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="is_heap_until"></a> is_heap_until

-Returns an iterator positioned at the first element in the range [ `first`, `last`) that does not satisfy the heap ordering condition, or *`end`* if the range forms a heap.
+Returns an iterator positioned at the first element in the range [ `first`, `last`) that doesn't satisfy the heap ordering condition, or *`end`* if the range forms a heap.

 ```cpp
 template<class RandomAccessIterator>